Setting the global standard of diagnostic care

 The latest

-Due to the Memorial Day holiday (recognized on Monday, May 25), Mayo Clinic Laboratories' specimen pickup and delivery schedules will be altered.
+Due to the holiday season, Mayo Clinic Laboratories' specimen pickup and delivery schedules will be altered.
+To ensure that your specimen vitality and turnaround times are not affected, please plan ahead.